jwalkerbg/smdemo/README.md

 Note that it is good idea the last item in an enum to be a special key which repersents the total number of states.

 Each state may be assigned an entry and an exit action.
-These actions are functions with signature ```SM_ACTION```, that are called on executing a transition between the states.
-What they will do is up to the application programmer.The states have set (array) of transitions which will be executed on arriving correspondent events.
+These actions are functions with signature ```SM_ACTION```, that are called on executing transitions between the states.
+What they will do is up to the application programmer.
+The states have set (array) of transitions which will be executed on arriving correspondent events.
 A state may have not transitions.
 This means that FSM will not react to any event.
 It looks like the state machine has dead.

 Each state have a structure of data.
 Here it is: